Vadtal Swaminarayan railway station

 Vadtal Swaminarayan railway station is a railway station on the Western Railway network in the state of Gujarat.
 It serves Vadtal town.
 Vadtal Swaminarayan railway station is 6 km from Kanjari Boriyavi Junction.
 Passenger trains start from here.

+This railway station is permanently closed.

 Vadtal is the pilgrim centre of Swaminarayan Sampraday and well known for Swaminarayan Mandir, Vadtal.

 Trains

 Following trains start from Vadtal Swaminarayan railway station: